byrnecode/phonebook/README.md

 # phonebook

 This app allows you to add/edit/delete contacts on your browser.
 It uses localstorage for storing the data.
+Implemented with Vue 3 using Compisition API.

-Created with vue-cli.
-Selected options: Vuex, Vue router, ESlint, Prettier, SASS
+Created with vue-cli, Pinia, Vue router, ESlint, Prettier, SASS

 Other Packages: